 Sign up as an Insider to receive the hottest and most lucrative investment opportunities right in your inbox!

 INVESTING IN A HOUSE

 While it is true that houses historically have increased in value more quickly than condos, it can also be said that they require a much greater investment upfront and often require additional investment after purchase.
 Let’s say you want to buy a house in Toronto and it has a price tag of $1MM.
 First off, you’ll need 20% down ($200K).
-We know the Toronto market is hot, and we’ve all seen Property Brothers so chances are even a million dollar house is going to need some improvements.
-You’ll want to budget for those and they could cost you upwards of $100K.
+We know the Toronto real estate market is hot and we’ve all seen Property Brothers so chances are even a million dollar house is going to need some improvements.
+You’ll want to budget for those improvements and they could cost you upwards of $100K.
 Then, when the sale is final, you’ll need another $50K in closing fees.

-If you’re goal is to start building a portfolio, investing in a house is not the best way to get your money to start working for you.
+If your goal is to start building a portfolio, investing in a house is not the best way to get your money to start working for you.
 The question you need to ask yourself is what can we do today to expedite your growth for the future?
-If you’ve made smart investment decisions and have used our leveraging strategy, you will eventually have the means to add a house to your portfolio.
+If you’ve made smart investment decisions and have used our leveraging strategy, you will eventually have the means to add a house to your investment portfolio.